OpenDSA/OpenDSA/RST/en/FLSlides/FLIntro.rst

 .. slide:: Models of Computation, Languages, Machines

-   There is an interplay between strings that define a language, "machines" that can "recognize" a language, and doing "compuation".

    * "Automata" is just another word for "machine".
    * Our general strategy is to look at classes of languages along with the "machines" that can process them.
-   * We are looking into the limits on these classes
+   * Your job is to understand the limits on these classes

 .. slide:: Power of Machines